Can the abuser have a gun?

 - If the court has not given you an extra copy for your local law enforcement agency, you may want to take one of your extra copies and deliver it to them.

-- You may wish to consider changing your locks (if permitted by law) and your phone number.
+- You may wish to consider changing your locks, if possible, and your phone number.

 I was denied an order of protection.
 What can I do?